 In the enterprise funnel, marketing plays a critical role in engaging every stakeholder in a buying center, whether they are a known contact or not.
 Email is not the answer, especially for engaging upper-level stakeholders who rarely respond to cold outreach.

 This is where account-based advertising can dramatically improve awareness in your target accounts.
 By targeting named accounts with display advertising, you can reach each buyer persona with the right message at every stage of the funnel.

-At Terminus, we use our own ABM platform to drive awareness in target accounts with display advertising served to pre-engagement accounts (accounts who may not yet be aware of our brand), segmented by the core personas in our target buying committees.
+At Terminus, we use our own ABM platform to drive awareness in target accounts with personalized account-based marketing tactics, such as display advertising served to pre-engagement accounts (accounts who may not yet be aware of our brand), segmented by the core personas in our target buying committees.